MachineLemonade/docs/v0.9/deployment-level-logs.md

 - If your Airflow UI is not loading as expected - is your Webserver in a CrashLoop?
 - How quickly is your Scheduler queuing up tasks?
 - Is your Celery worker behaving unexpectedly?

+**Note:** These are _not_ task-level logs that you'd find in the Airflow Web UI.
+Logs on Astronomer are not a replacement for task-level logging in the Airflow UI.

 ### Pre-Requisites